apache/nuttx/configs/olimex-stm32-p407/README.txt

     Refer to the README file at apps/examples/zmodem for detailed information about building rz/sz for the host and about zmodem usage in general.

+    3. Target-to-Host File Transfer

+      [on host]
+      $ rz </dev/ttyS0 >/dev/ttyS0

+    The transferred file will end up in the current directory.

+    If you are using the NuttX implementation of rz and sz on the Linux host, then the last command simplifies to just:

+      [on host]
+      $ ./rz

+    The transferred file will lie in the /tmp directory.

+    Thn on the target side:

+      [on target]
+      nsh sz <filename>

+    Where <filename> is the file that you want to transfer.

 STATUS
 ======